 If you would like to find out whether you are liable for VAT, you can fill out an online questionnaire offered by the FTA.

-In order to manage VAT, several forms are available on the AFC's website: registration, deregistration, statement of account, request for a deadline extension, etc. Since it can sometimes be difficult to figure it all out, some companies choose to entrust the VAT management to an external player.
+To manage VAT, several forms are available on the AFC's website: registration, deregistration, statement of account, request for a deadline extension, etc. Since it can sometimes be difficult to figure it all out, some companies choose to entrust the VAT management to an external player.
 Accordingly, the use of online software will enable you to draw up VAT statements accompanied by professional teams.
 How does it work?
-Just photograph your documents and the team of professional accountants will do the rest: monthly accounting, VAT statements, annual closing and tax declaration are then taken care of.
+Just photograph your documents and the team of professional accountants will do the rest: monthly accounting, VAT statements, annual closing, and tax declaration are then taken care of.
 To free your mind and avoid tax errors that can sometimes cost a company a lot of money, this is an asset that can quickly become indispensable to you!

 The VAT statement

 When you own a company, VAT must be rigorously kept.
 Indeed, at the accounting level, it is necessary to regularly carry out VAT statements, which enables taxpayers to declare their turnover to the AFC (Tax Administration of Contributions), by deducting the VAT invoiced by the various suppliers (input tax): this way, these statements make it possible to determine the net amount to be paid, or to be recovered.

 Two methods are then available to you to achieve this: